- 1 Introduction

 There is no guarantee that an applicant still remembers that he/she has not finished the application procedure.
 For the professor point of view, this behaviour may lead to confusion when doing recapitulation.
 When an email is missing, Professor will need to check his/her trash/spam folder to ensure that the applicant’s email does not go there.
 Overall, do not do this.
 Finish application once and do not delay.

 Submit the demanded documents on time

 I observed some applicants submit their documents after the deadline.
-You know? he/she will not be processed.
+Do you know? he/she will not be processed.
 Even though, there is no error warning in the application or the email he/she sent.

-Late applicant indicates an unprofessional action and shows a less responsibility.
+The late applicant indicates an unprofessional action and shows a less responsibility.
 If you find that the deadline has already passed, then do not apply.
-Instead, find out whether this professor regularly opens vacant position every period.
+Instead, find out whether this professor regularly opens the vacant position every period.